- Chart

 History and Background

-Central Garden & Pet Company (CENTA) was founded in 1980.
-It evolved from a distribution business to a leading innovator, producer, and marketer of products for the garden and pet supplies markets.
-Significant milestones include strategic acquisitions to expand its product portfolio and market reach.
+Central Garden & Pet Company (NASDAQ: CENT, CENTA) was founded in 1955.
+It has grown from a regional provider of garden supplies to a leading diversified manufacturer and marketer of products for the pet and lawn & garden supplies industries.
+Key milestones include strategic acquisitions and expansion into broader consumer product categories.

 Core Business Areas

-- Pet Segment: This segment offers a wide range of pet supplies, including dog and cat food, treats, toys, and health and wellness products.
+- Pet: This segment focuses on a wide range of pet supplies, including dog and cat food, treats, and toys, as well as bird and small animal products, and aquarium products.
+The company offers both branded and private label products.

 Leadership and Structure